NWChemEx/TensorWrapper/docs/source/developer/design/expression.rst

    and ``C``.
 The trick is we need to know how the sparse map's modes map to the modes of ``A``, ``B``, and ``C``.
 This information is available in the expression layer.

+   - The design of the sparse map objects is punted to the sparse map component of TensorWrapper (see :ref:`tw_designing_the_sparse_map_component`).
+   - The API needs to work for sparse maps which map from one or more modes to one or more modes, *i.e.*, we should not assume that we are always mapping a single mode to a single mode.

+.. _ec_linked:

+linked
+   Ultimately all expressions which are to be treated together will need to be linked so they can share information.
+Linked in this context means that they share common state.

+   - The lifetime of the common state will likely need to be managed by a shared pointer.

 Out of Scope
 ============